grafana/loki/production/nomad/README.md

   achived with Vault's
   [PKI secret engine](https://www.vaultproject.io/docs/secrets/pki)

-Use the advanced Loki setup as an example.
+See [loki-distributed](./loki-distributed) setup for an inspiration.

 ## Service discovery when scaling